 If you are finding it difficult to reduce your stresses to an acceptable level, it is probably because the allowable bolting stress (σᴮ) is too high.
 The ASME design code assumes you will be applying the allowable bolting stress during assembly.
 If this proves too arduous for your flange, you could increase its thickness (t), reduce the allowable bolt stress or (slightly) reduce the bolt size.
 Conversely, if insufficient stresses are applied during installation, the flange could become loose over time due to material relaxation and ultimately leak.

-Reducing the seating stress (y) and Gasket factor (m) (see the flange gaskets technical help page) also helps with reducing flange stresses.
+Reducing the seating stress (y) and Gasket factor (m) also helps with reducing flange stresses.
 For example; try using Monel or Inconel⁽¹⁾ instead of stainless steels such as AISI 304 and 316.

 The maximum bolt load (W), which is used for calculating the flange stresses is selected from the highest of the various load cases: 'Wᵐ¹', 'Wᵐ²', 'Wᴼ', 'Wᴳ'.
 By comparing 'W' with the others, you will see which of them is causing the problem.